 This module does not make i18n or any other language module for Drupal obsolete.
 It does only facilitate the translation process.

-The second alpha has been released, huge improvements have been made (see the release notes for details) and there's even more work to do.
+The first beta has been released, large improvements have been made (see the release notes for details) and there's even more work to do.
 Please test the new version and report any bugs that you can find.

 All Drupal text elements can be used as source for translation: